Bart the Fink: Plot

 The Simpson family attends the reading of a distant relative's will and walks away with $100 each.
 Marge forces Bart and Lisa to open bank accounts to teach them fiscal responsibility, but Bart opens a checking account instead and begins eagerly writing fake checks/cheques for his friends.
 He soon tries to obtain Krusty the Clown's autograph by slipping a check into his pocket, figuring that he will receive an endorsed copy of it with his monthly bank statement, but Krusty ends up endorsing the check with a stamp rather than a signature.
 Dismayed, Bart takes the check to the bank and asks if they can force Krusty to sign it.

 Upon looking more closely at the check, the bank teller becomes suspicious of the offshore bank mentioned on Krusty's endorsement stamp and starts an investigation.
 The president of the offshore bank unintentionally exposes Krusty during questioning, and Krusty is quickly revealed as one of the biggest tax evaders in American history.
-With Krusty unable to pay off his debts all at once and the investigators unwilling to put him in jail due to his fame, they decide the best solution is for the IRS to take full control of Krusty's assets and nationalising (taking into public or state ownership) his businesses (including the Krusty the Clown Show as well as Krusty Burger), auctioning off most of his possessions at very cheap prices, destroying any assets that cannot be sold or nationalised, and swiftly diminishing his status.
-A depressed Krusty soon crashes his airplane, which the IRS had forgotten to seize, into a mountainside and is pronounced dead at the crash scene, devastating Bart as well as the entire town.
+Krusty is unable to pay off his debts all at once and the investigators are unwilling to put him in jail due to his fame, so they instead instruct the IRS to reclaim the lost revenue themselves by taking full control of Krusty's assets, nationalizing his businesses (including the Krusty the Clown Show as well as Krusty Burger), auctioning off most of his possessions at very cheap prices, and destroying any assets that cannot be sold or nationalized.
+With his star status quickly diminishing, a depressed Krusty soon crashes his airplane (which the IRS had forgotten to seize) into the side of Mount Springfield and is pronounced dead at the crash scene, devastating Bart as well as the entire town.

-After Krusty's funeral, however, Bart begins to see a familiar, but disguised, face roaming around Springfield and realizes that Krusty may still be alive.
+Following Krusty's funeral, however, Bart begins to see a familiar, but disguised, face roaming around Springfield and realizes that Krusty may still be alive.
 Lisa is the only one who believes him, and together they track the disguised Krusty down to the nearby docks.
 When they confront Krusty (now using the name "Rory B. Bellows"), he explains to them that he used the plane crash to fake his own death so he could escape his tax woes and start over as a longshoreman.
 While Krusty is initially happy with his humble new life, Bart and Lisa slowly begin to change his mind by reminding him of all the lavish perks he used to enjoy as a celebrity.
 Krusty eventually realizes that he can pay off his tax debts using his alter ego's life insurance, so he sabotages the boat to fake his own death once again, then swims back to the shore and returns to his old life.